radoslavdodek/SearchMaps/README.md

 ![SearchMap preview](pictures/app-preview.jpg)

-SearchMap is a vibe-coded Python app that helps you find places, sorted by how many reviews they have.
+SearchMap is a vibe-coded Python app that helps you find places, showing the ones with the most reviews first.
+Just double-click on a result to open it in Google Maps in your browser.

 ## Quick Start